Maestro (character)

-The Maestro is a fictional supervillain appearing in American comic books published by Marvel Comics.
+The Maestro is a supervillain appearing in American comic books published by Marvel Comics.
 Created by writer Peter David and artist George Pérez, the character first appeared in The Incredible Hulk: Future Imperfect #1 (Dec.
 1992).
 Depicted as an evil version of the Hulk from an alternate future (designated by Marvel Comics as Earth-9200), the Maestro possesses Bruce Banner's intelligence and the Hulk's strength and more malevolent personality traits.

 The Maestro has appeared in video games, and made his animation debut in Hulk and the Agents of S.M.A.S.H., voiced by Fred Tatasciore.

 Publication history

 The Maestro first appeared as the main antagonist in The Incredible Hulk: Future Imperfect #1-2 (Dec.
 1992–Jan.
 1993).
 The character was created by Peter David and George Pérez.

-The term maestro is an Italian/Spanish word meaning teacher or master.
+The term maestro is an Italian/Spanish/Portuguese word meaning teacher, master or a musical conductor.